Exciting Educational Adventures in Da Nang with kids

 Other great markets to check out in Da Nang:

-Learn more about Vietnam as a whole at Da Nang’s many museums
+Learn more about Vietnamese History at Da Nang’s museums

 While I strongly believe that the best way to learn is though experience, I still really like visiting museums!
 Museums do a great job of helping people to see the things they’re learning about, whether it’s models of historical tools and sculptures or the biology of specific animals.